Sale Save 50% | Power your business with QuickBooks Claim nowBuy now

 Payroll

-The word "casual job" refers to a variety of employment circumstances where the labour is not permanent (i.e. not ongoing).
+The phrase "casual job" refers to a variety of employment circumstances where the labour is not permanent (i.e. not ongoing).
 The main characteristic of casual work is that there is no guarantee of continued employment or of the days, hours, or shifts an employee will work.

 What Is A Casual Employee?

-Unpacking the “No Firm Advance Commitment”
+Unpacking the ‘No Firm Advance Commitment’

-3. The employee is specifically described as ‘casual’
+• The employee is specifically described as ‘casual’

-When Does A Casual Employee Stop Being Casual?
+When Does a Casual Employee Stop Being Casual?

-Either the employer terminates employment with the employee or the employee becomes a permanent employee through a part-time or full-time job offer.
+A casual employee will remain casual unless the employer takes specific actions to alter the work circumstances.
+Either the employer terminates employment with the employee, or the employee becomes a permanent employee through a part-time or full-time job offer.

 A casual employee may become permanent if the employer and the employee acknowledge the employee has worked shifts on a regular and systematic basis for at least 26 weeks.
 Both parties agree to a change in categorisation to part-time or full-time.
 This transition is called ‘casual conversion’.

 Every new casual employee must receive a Casual Employment Information Statement (CEIS) from their employer prior to or as soon as practicable after beginning their new position.
+This document outlines information and details related to their conditions of employment.

 Grow Your Business with QuickBooks